Semi-supervised Segmentation of Histopathology Images with Noise-Aware Topological Consistency: Experiments

-\myparagraph{Robustness of Persistence Threshold $\phi$.} In order to compute the topological consistency loss, we define a persistence threshold $\phi$ to decompose both the persistence diagrams into signal and noise parts.
-We conduct experiments on different values of $\phi$.
-As we can see from \cref{ablation study:latent factor}, our method is not sensitive to the value of $\phi$ and a wide range of $\phi$ (from $0.5$ to $0.9$) results in improvements on topological metrics.
-This demonstrates the robustness of our method with respect to perturbations. \myparagraph{Generalizability to Different Backbones.} We verify the generalizability of our method by performing experiments on three different backbones, UNet~\cite{ronneberger2015u}, PSPNet~\cite{zhao2017pyramid}, and DeepLabV3+~\cite{chen2018encoder}, keeping the same values of hyper-parameters for each. \cref{ablation study:different backbones} shows that our method is robust to backbone selections and can obtain performance improvements with each of them.
+\myparagraph{Generalizability to Different Backbones.} We verify the generalizability of our method by performing experiments on three different backbones, UNet~\cite{ronneberger2015u}, PSPNet~\cite{zhao2017pyramid}, and DeepLabV3+~\cite{chen2018encoder}, keeping the same values of hyper-parameters for each. \cref{ablation study:different backbones} shows that our method is robust to backbone selections and can obtain performance improvements with each of them.
 For those with poor topological performances, like PSPNet~\cite{zhao2017pyramid}, our method significantly reduces the number of topological errors.
 This proves the effectiveness and generalizability of our method in that it can facilitate capturing topological information from the unlabeled data irrespective of the backbone.

+\myparagraph{Ablation study on loss components.} We conduct an ablation study on the signal consistency loss and noise removal loss to verify their effectiveness.
+The signal topology $\mathcal{L}^{\text{U}}_{\text{topo-cons}}$ is used to guide the student to learn the meaningful structures from the teacher.
+Meanwhile, we use the noise removal loss $\mathcal{L}^{\text{U}}_{\text{topo-rem}}$ to directly train the student model to avoid noise in its prediction.
+In~\cref{table:decomposition}, we present the ablation study of these two components and from the performance, we can see that both components are necessary for us to enhance the segmentation quality.

+\myparagraph{Limitations.} In the teacher-student framework, the prediction of the teacher model is not always accurate.
+On the contrary, the teacher model’s output may be unreliable sometimes.
+How to alleviate the uncertainty of the teacher model’s topological output will be the one of topics we will be exploring in the future.
+Further, the current decomposition threshold is set manually and needs to be set adaptively according to the data distribution.
+Finally, our current implementation is only available for 2D datasets, extending the proposed method to 3D scenarios with acceptable computational cost will be of great value in practice.
+For the failure cases, we observe that when the objects are extremely densely distributed, our model sometimes cannot split the glands in close proximity.